rex0220/kintone-get-pluginid/docs/README.md

 You can install this package globally using npm:

 \`\`\`bash
-npm install -g kintone-get-pluginid
+npm install -g @rex0220/kintone-get-pluginid
 \`\`\`

 ## Usage

-To generate a plugin ID from a private key, you can use the command line tool \`kintone-get-pluginid\`.
+To generate a plugin ID from a private key, you can use the command line tool \`rex0220-get-pluginid\`.

 ### Basic Usage

 \`\`\`bash
-kintone-get-pluginid -i path/to/your/private_key.pem
+rex0220-get-pluginid -i path/to/your/private_key.pem
 \`\`\`

 This command will generate a plugin ID and print it to the console.